Thanks for visiting!

 “It’s more than about gardens… it’s about sharing Dilemmas, Delights & Discoveries in the garden of life…”

 After a corporate marketing career in broadcast and print media, I am thankful for the opportunity to return to my roots over twenty years ago.
 As a Landscape Designer, Garden Coach, Writer & Speaker, I find the joy of helping others beautify their surroundings often leads to sharing encouragement and life experiences.
 These relationships inspired my weekly column published in THE PRESS, ‘Garden Dilemmas?
 Ask Mary’, began in 2012.
-This website is a step forward in growing our evolving community of readers to share encouragement in garden and personal delights and discoveries; seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
+This website is a step forward in growing our evolving community of readers to share encouragement in the garden and personal delights and discoveries; seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Shall we get started?
 We have lots to talk about!
 Thank you again for dropping by, Mary

 Click here for a column About Mary